DavidLehmann/EPortfolioCucumberJVM/CucumberSeleniumInfo.md

    - “Given” is used to describe preconditions that have to be met and allows a pre-test setup.
    - “When” is used to describe user actions that happen during a test
    - “Then” is used to describe results of the actions taken during “When” clauses.

-Lastly, conjunctions of this keywords can be formed with the help of the keywords “And” and “But” which both represent a logical “and” but “But” is used for the negative form
+Moreover conjunctions of this keywords can be formed with the help of the keywords “And” and “But” which both represent a logical “and” but “But” is used for the negative form.
 Lastly, to better illustrate the usage of Gherkin, all of the explained topics can be reviewed in the following listing (login.feature of the example project):
 ```Gherkin
 Feature: Login